Raised Access Flooring Enhances Mass Timber Flexibility and Sustainability

 Key Project Benefits:

-1. Sustainable Flooring System: By eliminating a concrete topping slab, the project reduced both embodied carbon and structural weight, aligning with Oregon’s mass timber sustainability goals.
+1. Sustainable Flooring Solution: By eliminating a concrete topping slab, the project reduced both embodied carbon and structural weight, aligning with Oregon’s mass timber sustainability goals.

 2. Improved Energy Efficiency: The underfloor air distribution system delivers air directly to the occupied zone, cutting energy loads and improving occupant comfort.